yosefa/ganteng.my.id/README.md

 # Yosefa Ferdianto - Portfolio Website

 A modern, responsive portfolio website built with React and Tailwind CSS, showcasing my professional experience, technical skills, and featured projects.
+The design is inspired by Google's Material Design principles and aesthetic.

+> **Note**: The design and styling of this portfolio website draws inspiration from Google's clean, modern aesthetic and Material Design principles.
+This implementation represents my interpretation of Google's design language while maintaining originality in the overall composition and user experience.

 ![Portfolio Preview](./preview.png)

 ## 🌟 Features

-- Clean and modern UI with a gradient background
+- Clean and modern UI with a gradient background inspired by Google's material palette
-- Smooth animations and hover effects
+- Smooth animations and hover effects following Material Design motion principles
 - Responsive design that works on all devices
 - Interactive skill cards with categorized technical abilities
 - Detailed project showcase with technology tags